 Frequently Asked Questions

-For topic specific FAQs, visit:
+For topic specific FAQs, select from the list below:

 What happens if a student received a police citation or was arrested and charged with a crime?

 The student will have to resolve the issue through both the University Hearing and Appeals process as well as the legal system.

 The University’s conduct system is completely independent of legal or criminal proceedings.
 Because of this, incidents may go through both the University conduct system as well as the legal system concurrently.
 Because the University is not a court room or legal proceeding, the University is also not bound by decisions or outcomes made in a legal venue when determining whether or not a student is responsible for violating a policy.
 For instance, if a student is cited for noise off-campus, while the citation might not be upheld in court, the student could still be found responsible for a noise violation through the University.